SihaoHan/HomePage/content/authors/admin/_index.md

 ## About Me

 Sihao Han (韩思豪) is currently a PhD candidate in Solid Mechanics at South China University of Technology.
 His research focuses on the wave characteristics and impact behavior of elastic and mechanical metamaterials, with a particular interest in multifunctional metamaterials.
+Please refer to the Publications sections for more information about my work.
+If you have any questions, please feel free to email me.